 The PSAs display an equal amount of irregularity.
 The posterior spinal arteries are more numerous and richer in collateralization than their anterior counterpart.
 They often present as discontinuous in a cruciate configuration and provide blood supply to the spinal cord in a contralateral fashion.

 Many vascular complications can arise during surgical procedures of the spine.
-Besides, the complex vasculature providing blood flow to the nervous structures in the spinal cord, the vertebral column is in close proximity to vital vascular structures including the aorta, iliac vessels, and carotid and vertebral arteries.
-Anterior cervical exposures come in close proximity to the carotid sheath, and injuries to the carotid artery—especially during revision surgery—have been documented.
-Posterior cervical procedures, mainly those involving lateral mass screw placement, risk injuring the vertebral arteries which course in the transverse foramina, entering in the C6 and exiting the in C2 vertebrae.
+Besides the complex vasculature providing blood flow to the nervous structures in the spinal cord, the vertebral column is near vital vascular structures, including the aorta, iliac vessels, and carotid and vertebral arteries.
+Anterior cervical exposures come close to the carotid sheath, and injuries to the carotid artery—especially during revision surgery—have been documented.
+Posterior cervical procedures, mainly those involving lateral mass screw placement, risk injuring the vertebral arteries that course in the transverse foramina, entering the C6 and exiting the C2 vertebrae.

-In the thoracic and thoracolumbar spine, potential vascular complications are injuries to the major vessels and their branches, and the sequelae of compromising the blood supply to the thoracic and/or lumbar spinal cord.
+Potential vascular complications in the thoracic and thoracolumbar spine are injuries to the major vessels and their branches and the sequelae of compromising the blood supply to the thoracic and/or lumbar spinal cord.
 Paraplegia due to a unilateral vascular injury of a thoracic segmental vessel is uncommon.
-However, bilateral disruption of the segmental blood supply, such as the case of aortic surgery or aortic dissection presents a higher risk of paraplegia.
+However, bilateral disruption of the segmental blood supply, such as in the case of aortic surgery or aortic dissection, presents a higher risk of paraplegia.
 Thoracic and vascular literature has extensively documented the consequences of bilateral disruption of the blood flow to the thoracic cord during complex thoracic and thoracolumbar aneurysm reconstructive surgery.

-Acute central cord syndrome is the most common type of spinal cord injury, accounting for more than two-thirds of all incomplete cervical spinal cord injury.
-Its predominant etiology is by cervical spine hyperextension trauma that compresses the spinal cord.
+Acute central cord syndrome is the most common type of spinal cord injury, accounting for over two-thirds of all incomplete cervical spinal cord injuries.
+Its predominant etiology is from cervical spine hyperextension trauma that compresses the spinal cord.
 Trauma to the cord often results in centro-medullary hemorrhage and edema.
 Characteristic symptoms are upper extremity weakness, sensory deficits, and bowel, and bladder dysfunction.
-Magnetic resonance imaging (MRI) is vital for the diagnosis of central cord syndrome and other complications such as hemorrhage and spinal column instability.
+Magnetic resonance imaging (MRI) is vital for diagnosing central cord syndrome and other complications such as hemorrhage and spinal column instability.
 Treatment specifics vary based on severity, but ensuring spinal column stability is always paramount.
-In severe cases with marked instability and neurological impairment, surgical approaches are necessary.
+Surgical approaches are necessary in severe cases with marked instability and neurological impairment.

 Similarly, subarachnoid hemorrhage (SAH) of spinal origin is uncommon but has received coverage in the literature.
-Spinal SAH is attributable to either arteriovenous fistula or malformation as well as a spinal aneurysm.
+Spinal SAH is attributable to either arteriovenous fistula or malformation, as well as a spinal aneurysm.
 Symptoms usually include sudden onset neck or back pain and extremity weakness with signs indicating spinal cord compression.
-Again, computed tomogram (CT)/computed tomogram angiogram (CTA) and MRI are important resources for urgent diagnosis.
-Treatment is circumstantial depending on severity, location, and size, but both conservative treatment and endovascular or surgical management haven proven effective.
+Again, computed tomogram (CT)/computed tomogram angiogram (CTA) and MRI are important for urgent diagnosis.
+Treatment varies depending on severity, location, and size, but both conservative treatment and endovascular or surgical management have proven effective.